Published: Tuesday 14 April 2026

 Who can I vote for?

-To see the candidates in your ward that will be on the ballot paper, visit the notice of election section of our website.
+You can see the candidates in your ward that will be on the ballot paper in the notice of elections.

 Including everyone